WantedChip/About-me/README.md

 # Hey there, I'm Soham 👋

-> Third-year CS student from Mumbai · Building things, breaking things, learning from both.
+> Third-year student from Mumbai · Building things, breaking things, learning from both.

 I'm somewhere between "it works on my machine" and actually knowing what I'm doing.
 I write code, ask too many questions, and occasionally ship something I'm proud of.